eclipse-theia/theia/doc/Developing.md

 Start your browser on http://localhost:3000.

-To build and run the electron example:
+To build and run the Electron example:

     git clone https://github.com/theia-ide/theia \
     && cd theia \